MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### What privileges are required to use Sales in Microsoft 365 Copilot?

 Sales in Microsoft 365 Copilot applies your organization's existing CRM access controls and user permissions.
-More information: [Privileges required to use Sales app](privileges.md).
+More information: [Privileges required to use the Sales app](privileges.md).

 ### I don't see an email summary when opening an email conversation.